Eine Wissenschaftlerin und ein Wissenschaftler arbeiten hinter einer Glasfassade und mischen Chemikalien mit Großgeräten.

 Dr. Jutta Wimmler will join Professor Kim Siebenhüner's Colloquium at the University of Jena for a lecture on January 25th, 2025.

-BCDSS Exhibition Launch32
+BCDSS Exhibition Launch41

 We are delighted to announce the opening of our BCDSS Exhibition "Verstrickt und Verwoben: Texturen der Abhängigkeit"/"Enmeshed and Entwined: Fabrics of Dependency" on Tuesday, 29 October 2024, at 18:00 at the Bonn University and State Library (ULB).
+The Launch is followed by a Semester Kick-off Reception at the BCDSS (Niebuhrstr.
+5) at 19:30.
+Everyone is welcome!
+Please note: registration for both parts of the event is required by 22 October (link below) as there is only limited space!

-New publication by Reasearch Group "Archdepth"33
+New publication by Reasearch Group "Archdepth"42

 With contributions by Christian Mader, Claire Conrad, Tamia Viteri Toledo, Paul Graf and Hanna Schubert